 - Cross-reference: Confirm figures match the recorded deed of trust or mortgage and the closing disclosure or HUD-1 settlement statement.

 - Board digitally: Enter all parameters into a centralized loan servicing system at the time of origination—not after the fact.
-NSC’s intake process compresses what once took 45 minutes of manual data entry into a one-minute boarding workflow.
+NSC’s intake process compresses significant manual data entry into a streamlined boarding workflow.
+Review what a clean loan boarding process requires from the outset.

 - Flag discrepancies: Any mismatch between the note, the closing statement, and the servicing record is a compliance exposure.
 Resolve it before the first payment posts.